calblueprint/peoplepower-web/.github/pull_request_template.md

 PR/has to be done "
 [//]: # '#####################################'
 [//]: # '####### YOUR ANSWER BELOW ###########'
 [//]: # '############## END ##################'

 ### Screenshots

 [//]: # '#####################################'
 [//]: # '#### YOUR SCREENSHOTS BELOW ########'
 [//]: # '############## END ##################'

 ### Design Status

-[//]: # "If this is a frontend PR, what is the expected status of the UI in this PR (lo, mid, high- fi?"
+[//]: # 'If this is a frontend PR, what is the expected status of the UI in this PR (lo, mid, high- fi?'
 [//]: # '#####################################'
 [//]: # '####### LOFI/MIDFI/HIFI ###########'
 [//]: # '############## END ##################'

 CC: @dfangshuo